-- 26.2 (2) The employee must have an accumulated balance of at least eighty (80) days of sick leave credits at the time of his/her separation from service. - 26.3 If an employee requests severance pay and if the employee meets the eligibility requirements set forth above, he/she will be granted severance pay in an amount subject to a maximum as shown below based on the number of years of service with the Fire Department.
+- 26.2 (2) The employee must have an accumulated balance of at least 640 hours of sick leave credits at the time of his/her separation from service.Effective January 1, 2020 these minimum hours shall increase to 800 hours of sick leave credits at the time of his/her separation from service. - 26.3 If an employee requests severance pay and if the employee meets the eligibility requirements set forth above, he/she will be granted severance pay in an amount subject to a maximum as shown below based on the number of years of service with the Fire Department.